core-wg/oscore/draft-ietf-core-object-security.md

 An application which does not require forward secrecy may allow multiple security contexts to be derived from one Master Secret.
 The requirements on the security context parameters must be fulfilled ({{req-params}}) even if the client or server is rebooted, recommissioned or in error cases.

-This section gives an example of a protocol which adds randomness to the ID Context parameter and uses that together with input parameters pre-established between client and server, in particular Master Secret, Master Salt and Sender/Recipient ID (see {{context-derivation}}), to derive new security contexts.
+This section gives an example of a protocol which adds randomness to the ID Context parameter and uses that together with input parameters pre-established between client and server, in particular Master Secret, Master Salt, and Sender/Recipient ID (see {{context-derivation}}), to derive new security contexts.
 The random input is transported between client and server in the 'kid context' parameter.
 This protocol MUST NOT be used unless both endpoints have good sources of randomness.

 During normal requests the ID Context of an established security context may be sent in the 'kid context' which, together with 'kid', facilitates for the server to locate a security context.
 Alternatively, the 'kid context' may be omitted since the ID Context is expected to be known to both client and server, see {{context-hint}}.